chericito/mobohubb-docs/docs/QUICK START/mobohubb-kiosk-app/web-app-quick-start-guide.md

 ---
-title: 'Web App: Quick Start Guide'
+title: 'Kiosk: Quick Start Guide'
 excerpt: >-
   Kickstart your **mobohubb** web app journey.
 Learn how to log in, select your site, navigate the interface, work with forms, and manage drafts, all from one